sfigg/commercialization-public/docset/test/weg/delivering-a-great-experience-with-low-memory.md

 OEMs have a significant influence over the choice of hardware/drivers and pre-loaded software, which directly impacts the memory footprint of the system.

--   Before you deploy, understand and quantify the impact of drivers and software you install on top of a clean image and ensure that they are within the recommended goals above:
+-   Before you deploy, understand and quantify the impact of drivers and software you install on top of a clean image and ensure that they are within the recommended goals previously described.

--   Driver footprint: This can be achieved by reducing the number of drivers or selecting hardware/drivers that have lower memory requirements.
+-   Driver footprint: This can be reduced by lessening the number of drivers or selecting hardware/drivers that have lower memory requirements.

 -   Pre-loaded software/Antivirus: Reducing the number of default "run-always" startup processes (introduced by pre-loaded software) along with providing guidance to consumers on enabling specific applications or functionality if needed.